rpetrucelli/AI-Agent-Evaluator/README.md

 Using code-based eval, we evaluate the correctness of any generated code, as well as the success of its execution.

-To improve efficiency and cost, I have configured tool evals to only execute if the agent called a given tool in the thread under test
+To improve efficiency and cost, I have configured tool evals to only execute if the agent called a given tool in the thread under test.
 Eval results are visible from the phoenix tracing dashboard.

 ### Convergence Testing